- Faculty Profiles and Interests

 RECENT ACADEMIC APPOINTMENTS:

-2005-present Assistant Professor, Biochemistry & Cancer Biology, Medical University of Ohio
+2005-2012 Assistant Professor, Biochemistry & Cancer Biology, University of Toledo Health Science Campus

 2004-2005 Research Assistant Professor, Department of Cell Biology, University of Massachusetts Medical School